 The drop of a curtain is very important in creating the look you desire.
 While from a functional point of view, a curtain need only reach just below the window sill, allowing the curtain to skim the floor will look more contemporary and elegant.
 It will also mean the curtains frame the window nicely when open.

-This charming geometric dot pattern by John Lewis is called Kasmanda in Saffron, £15 a metre.
+This charming geometric dot pattern by John Lewis is called Kasmanda in Saffron, £15 a meter.
 Their made-to-measure service allows you to create your own curtains.
-You choose your fabric then pick a heading style – there’s pencil pleat, double pinch pleat, triple pinch pleat and eyelet to choose from, you then pop in your measurements, choose a lining and they’ll do the rest.
+You choose your fabric then pick a heading style – there’s pencil pleat, double pinch pleat, triple pinch pleat, and an eyelet to choose from, you then pop in your measurements, choose a lining and they’ll do the rest.